ZeusXpresss/Neuro-Speak/README.md

 ## 💻 How to use

-Open TTS.AI.py with CMD | There is a Run TTS.bat file.
+Open TTS_AI.py with the CMD console | There is a Run TTS.bat file.
 You can edit this so its easier to open.
 ```bash
 python "Path to TTS.AI.py"
 pause
 ```
 Once opened, the program will import all necessary dependencies.
 After a bunch of debug information, the GUI should open.
 You need to select a Model and a Voice.
-The model VITS and Voice p243 should be selected by default.
+The model VITS and Voice p243 should be selected by default. (this is the best model/voice in my opinion)

 You can type text into the text box and press the speak button.
 You can also select any text you want (like something on a browser) and press z, pressing z will auto copy selected text and TTS will read it.

 > [!TIP]
 > You can change hotkeys in the options menu.
 The hotkeys for scan mode are under development.
 They work, you just cant change the hotkeys for scan mode just yet.

   Alternatively, if you are playing a game or reading a book that does not have copyable text, you can click the Scan button.
+Hit select screen area, drag a selection on your primary monitor.
+[If your game is on another monitor, you will need to change that monitor to be primary using the windows display settings]  After dragging a selection, press "Click and Scan".